mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **Identify cohesive subdomains that are not the motivation for your project.
 Factor out** **generic models of these subdomains and place them in separate modules.
 Leave no trace of** **your specialties in them. **

 **Once they have been separated, give their continuing development lower priority than the** **core domain, and avoid assigning your core developers to the tasks \(because they will gain** **little domain knowledge from them\).
-Also consider off-­‐the-­‐shelf solutions or published** **models for these generic subdomains. **
+Also consider off-the-shelf solutions or published** **models for these generic subdomains. **

 ### Domain Vision Statement

 At the beginning of a project, the model usually doesn’t even exist, yet the need to focus its development is already there.
-In later stages of development, there is a need for an explanation of the value of the system that does not require an in-­‐depth study of the model.
+In later stages of development, there is a need for an explanation of the value of the system that does not require an in-depth study of the model.

 Also, the critical aspects of the domain model may span multiple bounded contexts, but by definition these distinct models can’t be structured to show their common focus.